DuqueDeTuring/books2explore/readme.md

 - Passwords (Radical Thinkers) by Jean Baudrillard
 - Pattern Recognition and Machine Learning (Information Science and Statistics) by Christopher M. Bishop
 - Patterns of Enterprise Application Architecture by Martin Fowler
+- Pay Any Price: Greed, Power, and Endless War.
+By James Risen
+- Penguin Book of Japanese Short Stories, The.
+By Tanizaki, Akutagawa, Murakami, Mishima, Kawabata
 - Penguin Classics Essays and Aphorisms (Penguin Pocket Hardbacks) by Arthur Schopenhaue
 - People in Focus: How to Photograph Anyone, Anywhere by Bryan Peterson
 - Peopleware: Productive Projects and Teams by Tom DeMarco, Timothy Lister
+- Peopleware: Productive Projects and Teams.
+By Tom DeMarco & Tim Lister
 - Perception and Imaging: Photography--A Way of Seeing by Richard D. Zakia
 - Perceptrons, Reissue of the 1988 Expanded Edition with a new foreword by Léon Bottou: An Introduction to Computational Geometry (The MIT Press) by Marvin Minsky
 - Perfect Me: Beauty as an Ethical Ideal, by Heather Widdows